 At first glance, the deal looks positive: a billion-plus dollar outcome, the resources of a larger company and continued employment for the founders and the rest of the team.
-But those high-level wins hide a number of other details that make the picture for Harry’s—and the digitally-native and direct-to-consumer landscape—less rosy.
+However, those high-level wins hide a number of other details that make the picture for Harry’s.
+On the other hand, the digitally native and direct-to-consumer landscape looks less appealing.

 Harry’s raised $461 million dollars, second only to Honest Company’s $505 million.
 While Harry’s exact valuation is unknown, it’s possible to cobble together directional information based on public reporting:

-- In July 2015, Harry’s raised $75 million, which valued the company at $750 million post money, according to TechCrunch and Pitchbook.
-This $75 million round means that it sold about 10% of the company—unless the round had secondary stock sales in it, which meant existing investors were cashing out without Harry’s needing to sell all of its own equity.
-Either way, the founders likely sold some of their equity as part of the deal.
+- In July 2015, Harry’s raised $75 million, which valued the company at $750 million post-money.
+This $75 million round means that it sold about 10% of the company.
+Unless the round had secondary stock sales in it, meaning existing investors were cashing out without Harry’s need to sell all of its own equity.
+This information is according to TechCrunch and Pitchbook, after conducting a thorough analysis

 - Since then, the company raised almost $64 million in November 2017 and then $112 million in February 2018.
 As a company’s valuation rises, the amount of equity a company sells usually goes down.
-If we assume that Harry’s sold 5% of equity in each of its two most recent fundraises, the first would have put its valuation at close to $1 billion and the second would have raised it even further—potentially above $1.5 billion, depending on how much secondary stock was sold.
+Assuming that Harry’s sold 5% of equity in each of its two most recent fundraises; at a value closer to $1 billion.
+The second would have raised it even further to %1.5 billion, depending on how much secondary stock was sold.

 Yet it’s still too early to tell if the acquisition will be worth it.
-Dollar Shave Club, the first and largest exit in the digitally-native, direct-to-consumer space, sold to Unilever in 2016 for $1 billion when it had between $150-200 million in revenue (over six times revenue).
-But the company has since flatlined given its reliance on viral marketing, which is hard to manufacture, and digital marketing, which is becoming more expensive.
-Harry’s exit is bigger, but it is no longer a direct-to-consumer brand given its reliance on wholesale at Target and Walmart, among other companies.
+Putting things into perspective, let’s Dollar Shave Club as an example.
+The first and largest digitally native company to exit the direct-to-consumer space.
+Unilever acquired the brand in 2016 for $1 billion dollars, with revenues at only $150-200 million (over 6x revenue).
+Since then, the company flatlined, given its reliance on viral marketing which did not generate target revenues.
+Even with digital marketing prices on the rise, tying the companies hands.
+Harry’s exit is on a larger scale, given its reliance on wholesale at Target and Walmart, among other companies.

-In the deal announcement, Edgewell and Harry’s executives said they saw the opportunity to form a new consumer product holding company that is well-versed in marketing and selling to modern consumers.
+On the day of the deal announcement, both Edgwell and Harry’s executives put out a statement.
+Aligning their visions together, viewing an opportunity to form a new customer product holding company.
+Aiming to be well-versed in marketing and selling to modern consumers.
 This sounds nice, but it raises a number of questions about Harry’s past few years.
-Harry’s started with the premise of building a direct-to-consumer razor brand, but as it raised more money and encountered rising acquisition costs, it pivoted, first to vertical integration (it bought its factory), then to a holding company for multiple brands (it launched Flamingo for women and moved heavily into wholesale), and finally to a holding company and investment vehicle that would invest and share its infrastructure with other brands (it invested in Hims).
+Harrys began paving its way by building direct-to-consumer razor brand.
+As the company continues to generate more revenue, they were faced with rising acquisition costs.
+In response, they pivoted first to vertical integration (purchasing its factory), then to a holding company for many brands.
+Harry’s launched Flamingo for women and shifted into wholesale as part of a risk-averse strategy.
+Finally, the company became a holding company and an investment vehicle that would invest and share its infrastructure with brands.